Manny Victorino: Mythical team and championships

-Traded to Shell & Return to Presto
+Traded to Shell and return to Presto

 In 1987, he was shipped by Great Taste to Shell in a pre-season trade for Philip Cezar.
 After two uneventful seasons with the Diesel Oilers, Victorino return to the Presto (formerly Great Taste) camp, the ballclub in which he was part of a dynasty of four straight championships from 1984-1985.
 He was second to Allan Caidic in scoring for Presto in the 1989 All-Filipino Conference, compile stats of 19.4 points and 7.2 rebounds an outing.
 Won his last championship with the Gokongwei franchise in the 1990 All-Filipino Conference, besting Purefoods Hotdogs in a seven-game series.
 Victorino's numbers were down with sophomore Zaldy Realubit getting more on his playing time.

-Stints with Pepsi, Ginebra & Purefoods
+Stints with Pepsi, Ginebra, and Purefoods

 He was traded to Pepsi for the Hotshots' first round pick in 1991 and Victorino got to play alongside Abet Guidaben for two seasons.
 In 1993, he welcomed the opportunity to play with Sonny Jaworski after being traded by Pepsi to Ginebra in exchange for rookie Victor Pablo.
 The following year, Ginebra traded him to Purefoods for Benito Cheng and his average and playing minutes went down, playing back-up role to Jerry Codiñera at the post.
 He won his final championship with Purefoods in the Commissioner's Cup but was left unsigned at the end of the year.

 At age 37, he came back to play for Sunkist in his final PBA season.

-Stats, Records & Oddities
+Stats, records, and oddities

 In his 15–year basketball career, he scored 9,596 points in 727 games for a 13.2 point average and collected 4,450 rebounds, 1,035 assists, 817 shot blocks and 222 steals.
 He was the 18th player to hit the 5000–point mark in 1987 with Shell and was the seventh player to reach the 1,000 rebound plateau on both the offensive and defensive ends.